digint/btrbk/doc/FAQ.md

 How do I convert '/' (subvolid=5) into a subvolume?
 ---------------------------------------------------

-There's several ways to achieve this, the solution described below is that it guarantees not to create new files (extents) on disk.
+There's several ways to achieve this, the solution described below guarantees not to create new files (extents) on disk.

 ### Step 1: make a snapshot of your root filesystem